 We consider it paramount that our foster parents are culturally sensitive to the needs of our children.
 The preservation of the culture is as important as the recognition of each child’s specific family.
 It defines who they are, and provides the holistic identity needed to enhance the child’s well-being.

-As an Aboriginal organization, we promote and encourage all employees to participate in cultural events and activities.
-Employees are expected to participate in Aboriginal Awareness training, research historical and current information that will enhance their ability to work within the Aboriginal Community.
-This knowledge as well as their formal education helps to bridge the gap between the native and non-native perspectives.
+As an Indigenous organization, we promote and encourage all employees to participate in cultural events and activities.
+Employees are expected to participate in Indigenous Awareness training, research historical and current information that will enhance their ability to work within the Indigenous Community.
+This knowledge as well as their formal education helps to bridge the gap between the Indigenous and non-Indigenous perspectives.

-The majority of staff in Foster Care and throughout the Society is Aboriginal.
-We have Elders on site as well as strong connection to Aboriginal leaders who provide guidance and teachings.
+The majority of staff in Foster Care and throughout the Society is Indigenous.
+We have Elders on site as well as strong connection to Indigenous leaders who provide guidance and teachings.

 We provide weekly Cree classes on site and other traditional practices.
 This includes Smudging, prayer and Medicine Wheel teachings.

-If you are interested in becoming a foster parent, and would like the opportunity to care for aboriginal children and youth: Please call for further information.
+If you are interested in becoming a foster parent, and would like the opportunity to care for Indigenous children and youth: Please call for further information.
 780-477-6648